Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 # Logging and Monitoring

+# Model Sensitivity Analysis

+This project implements sensitivity analysis techniques to understand how different features and hyperparameters affect our machine learning model's performance.
+The analysis helps identify which inputs have the most significant impact on the model's predictions and how changes in hyperparameters influence overall model performance.

+## Features

+1. Feature Importance Analysis
+   - Uses permutation importance to evaluate the impact of each feature on model performance
+   - Visualizes feature importance using bar plots

+2. SHAP (SHapley Additive exPlanations) Analysis
+   - Provides detailed interpretation of feature impacts on model predictions
+   - Generates summary plots to visualize SHAP values

+3. Hyperparameter Sensitivity Analysis
+   - Analyzes how changes in hyperparameters affect model performance
+   - Visualizes the impact of each hyperparameter on model performance

 ## Model Bias Detection (Using Slicing Techniques)

 Our project implements a comprehensive bias detection process to ensure fairness across different subgroups of the population.
 Here's an overview of our approach: